nuejs/www/faq/index.md

 ## How is it different?
 While Nue is content-first, the others are pretty much the opposite.
-The development starts with JavaScript or TypeScript and pages are assembed with React- components.
+The development starts with JavaScript or TypeScript and pages are assembled with React- components.
 These components are tightly coupled containers for HTML, JavaScript, CSS, and content violating the [separation of concerns](//en.wikipedia.org/wiki/Separation_of_concerns) principle.

 Another popular trend is to load JavaScript first violating the _progressive enhancement_ pattern.